 So what’s the solution?
 As I’ve written in the past, I believe the next major business model in financial planning will be the monthly retainer model.
 Although the distinctions between a monthly retainer versus an annual retainer or an hourly fee are nuanced, they are nonetheless significant and have the potential to help financial planners finally get paid for what they actually do, especially for those consumers who don’t have the AUM or don’t need those financial services products through which financial planning has traditionally been indirectly paid!

-Introducing XY Planning Network
+Introducing XY Planning Network for Monthly Financial Planning

 To help meet this need, this past week witnessed the launch of XY Planning Network – a new network for Gen X and Gen Y advisors who wish to work with their Gen X & Y peers offering this kind of monthly retainer model.
 XY Planning Network (XYPN) follows in the footsteps of the Garrett Planning Network as another advisor network built to bring financial planning to those who wish to work with advisors on a fee-only basis but do not have assets to invest – especially the middle class and those younger consumers whose advice needs revolve around cash flow, debt management, and for whom the greatest investments they can make may not be in their building portfolios at all, but growing their human capital instead!